Your questions answered

 Students choosing to enrol onto the LBS EMBA are experienced executives reaching the peak of their career, each with a unique profile.

-At executive level we understand that you are in the leagues of being the ‘expert one’ and hiring works differently at this senior level.
+At executive level we understand that you are in the leagues of being the ‘expert’, and that hiring works differently at this senior level.
 For this reason, the emphasis is not on recruitment, but rather on empowering you to plan your own individual career progression strategy, working with you to craft your personal story and target organisations where you could add value.

 When companies recruit at executive level, they usually seek a specific profile of experience, personality and fit for their organisation.
-Only a handful of candidates will meet their criteria and they will not use structured campus recruitment as a means to find them (as is typical for MBA hiring).
-For senior positions, recruiters do not limit their search to Business Schools.
+Only a handful of candidates will meet their criteria and they will not use structured business school recruitment as a means to find them (as is typical for MBA hiring).
+For senior positions, recruiters do not limit their search to business schools.

 Career Centre focuses attention on helping individual students develop a strong personal brand, effective self-marketing tools, and a clear job search strategy to enable them to secure conversations with organisations who will value their particular profile.

 Joining the EMBA programme is like joining a gym.
 By joining a gym you have access to specialist equipment and expertise, but the act of joining will not, in itself, make you fitter.
 You need to use the equipment effectively, follow the guidance of the experts and be motivated enough to work out regularly if you really want to improve.

 So it is with the LBS Career Centre.